AnesBenmerzoug/embedded-tfluna/README.md

 ### Usage

-Check out the [examples](examples/) directory for examples of using the TF-Luna with different micro-controllers and boards.
+See the [examples](examples/) directory for examples of using the TF-Luna with different micro-controllers and boards.

 #### Example for ESP32 C3